nicksymbiosispit/symbiosis/README.md

 # Symbiosis

-A starter messaging site with a deliberately nostalgic mid-2000s / 2009-web visual style.
+A starter messaging site with a deliberately nostalgic mid-2000s web visual style.

 ## What is included